pablomiralles22/pablomiralles22.github.io/_posts/2025-11-09-hawkes-multivariate.md

 ---
 layout: post
 title: Multivariate Hawkes process with Jax
-description: Implementing the training of a multivariate Hawkes process efficiently with Jax
+description: Implementing the training of a multivariate Hawkes process efficiently with Jax.
 date: 2025-11-09
 ---